mdhamimshahriar1449-cpu/simple-quiz-game/README.md

 2. Navigate to Your Project Folder:

-Step 2.Use the cd command to enter the directory where your main.c file is saved:
+Step 2.
+Use the cd command to enter the directory where your main.c file is saved:

-Bash:

-cd path/to/your/project-folder
+TYPE THIS CODE : cd path/to/your/project-folder

-3. Compile the Code:
+3. NEXT Compile the Code:

-Step 3.Run the compiler to build the program:
+Step 3.
+Run the compiler to build the program:

-Windows:

-DOS

-gcc main.c -o quiz_game.exe
+Windows TYPE : gcc main.c -o quiz_game.exe

-Linux / macOS :

-Bash:

-gcc main.c -o quiz_game
+Linux / macOS TYPE : gcc main.c -o quiz_game

-4.Run the Executable:
+4.NEXT Run the Executable:

-Step 4.Execute the compiled program:
+Step 4.
+Execute the compiled program:

-Windows:

-DOS

-.\quiz_game.exe
+Windows TYPE : .\quiz_game.exe

-Linux / macOS:
+Linux / macOS TYPE: ./quiz_game

-Bash

-./quiz_game

-🎮 How to Play
+🎮 How to Play:

 1.Launch the executable file in your terminal.

-2.Input your Candidate Name and Roll Number.
+2.Enter your Candidate Name and Roll Number.

-3.Press Enter to begin the quiz.
+3.Press Enter to start Level 1 (Easy).

-4.Read each question and select an option by typing A, B, C, or D (or lowercase a, b, c, d).
+4.For each question, type A, B, C, or D (or lowercase equivalents) and press Enter.

-5.Review your final summary screen containing correct vs. incorrect totals, percentage, and performance appraisal.
+5.Observe instant correctness feedback alongside your response time in seconds.

+6.Progress through all 3 levels (15 total questions) to view your final summary report.

 # Simple Quiz Game in C